Skip to content

 “In Israel, emotional scars run deep”

 Every person I met in Israel, including our MDA colleagues, was deeply affected by the horrific events of 7 October.
-More than 1,200 people died, and nearly 200 taken hostage.
 People there are grappling with profound trauma.

 One highly experienced MDA volunteer, who responded in the first few hours of the tragic events, simply told me: